Critique of World Model: Introduction

 How should we create such a general WM?
 The key desiderata for building and training a WM include the following 5 aspects: identifying and preparing training \textbf{data} with the desired world information; adopting a general \textbf{representation} space for the latent world state with possibly richer meaning than the observation data in plain sight; designing an \textbf{architecture} that allows effective reasoning over the representations; choosing an \textbf{objective} that properly guides the model training; determining how to \textbf{use} the world model in a decision-making system.
 Recent years have seen a surge in efforts toward a world model.
-In this paper, we provide both empirical and technical critiques of several such efforts, including some very vocal schools of thoughts on WM where systematic proposals on the five aforementioned aspects of WM were offered.
+In this paper, we examine the empirical design landscape along these five dimensions, survey existing technical approaches including recent systematic proposals, and present our perspective on what a general-purpose world model requires.

-We conclude our critiques with a brief preview of an alternative architecture -- PAN -- a \underline{P}hysical, \underline{A}gentic, and \underline{N}ested world model, which we argue offers the potential for a truly general-purpose and actionable world model, based on the following design principles: 1) data from all modalities of experience; 2) mixed continuous and discrete representation; 3) hierarchical generative modeling with an enhanced LLM backbone, alone with and a generative latent predictive architecture; 4) generative loss grounded in observation data; and 5) using world model to simulate experience for training agents with reinforcement learning (RL).
-Full details of the PAN world models and results will be provided in a separate dedicated manuscript~\cite{hu2025pan}.
+We conclude our examination with a brief preview of an alternative architecture -- PAN -- a \underline{P}hysical, \underline{A}gentic, and \underline{N}ested world model, which we argue offers the potential for a truly general-purpose and actionable world model, based on the following design principles: 1) data from all modalities of experience; 2) mixed continuous and discrete representation; 3) hierarchical generative latent prediction (GLP) modeling paradigm with an extended LLM backbone (for discrete concept-based reasoning), as well as a generative embedding predictive module (for continuous gradient-based reasoning), as the reasoning engines; 4) generative loss grounded in observation data; and 5) usage for simulating experience for training agents with reinforcement learning (RL).
+Full details of the PAN world models and results will be provided in a separate dedicated manuscript~\cite{xiang2025pan}.